 First thing to keep in mind is that several different DC charging standards have been developed.
 There are 4 major DC charging plugs currently in use, 3 of them in the United States.
 Japanese auto companies like Nissan have been using the CHAdeMO standard.
 German and US auto companies use the SAE Combo Charging System (or CCS).
 China has it’s own standard and Tesla developed it’s own proprietary standard for use in North America.

 Each plug has a different shape.
 As far as DC charging, Nissan EVs can only use DC charging stations with a CHAdeMO plug, the Chevy Bolt can only charge on stations with the CCS plug, and Tesla owners use the Supercharger network.
-Tesla also sells an adaptor so that Tesla Model S, X and 3 owners can DC charge their cars at CHAdeMO stations.
+Tesla also sells an adaptor so that Tesla Model S, X, 3 and Y owners can DC charge their cars at CHAdeMO stations.

 Most importantly, DC quick charging allows EV drivers to go on longer trips by charging an EV much more quickly than Level 2.
 DC charging stations are the equivalent of gas stations for EVs.

 While public Level 2 charging stations typically provide 6-7 kW of power, DC charging stations currently charge cars with a CHAdeMO or CCS port at about 40-45 kW.
-Most Tesla Superchargers provide up to 120 kW, and new V3 Superchargers provide up to 250 kW.
+Many Tesla Superchargers provide 120+ kW, the new V3 Superchargers provide up to 250 kW.
 With DC charging, more kW = more miles in a shorter time.

 CHAdeMO / CCS: 60-90 miles in 30 minutes; Supercharger: over 150 miles in 30 minutes (more miles on V3*)

 A typical DC charging session may last 30-40 minutes and a CHAdeMO or CCS station will deliver between 60-90 miles of range to a Nissan Leaf or Chevy Bolt in 30 minutes, depending on factors such as battery state of charge.
-Tesla Superchargers operating at over 115 kW will deliver up to 150 miles of range delivered to my Model 3 over 31 minutes from a Supercharger at peak power of 148 kW.
+On a recent road trip I got 199 miles of range delivered to my Model 3 over 31 minutes from a Supercharger at peak power of 148 kW.
 I have not yet tried a v3 Supercharger.
-Again, keep in mind that the rate of DC charging depends on factors such as state of charge, temperature of the pack, etc.
+Again, keep in mind that the rate of DC charging depends on factors such your state of charge, temperature of the pack, etc.